Anything you are not sure about?

 Yes! the skills you will learn will enable you to react to different attack situations using either blocks, restraints, punches or kicks that you have been taught in class.

 Do I have to grade (take belts)?

 No!
 It is purely optional.
 A belt is a visual sign of how good an individual is!
-All new beginners are given a FREE white belt indicating the first level of Taekwondo.
+All new beginners are given a FREE uniform and white belt indicating the first level of Taekwondo.
 We’d like to think that the challenge of learning a dynamic, thoroughly modern martial art will inspire you to set goals for yourself.
 The belts you gain in our grading system could be part of this goal-setting.
 We know, however, that there are as many reasons for doing Taekwondo as there are Taekwondo practitioners in our clubs.
 If you are quite happy not to grade we will still be happy to have you as a member.

 Can I achieve my black belt?

 Yes!
 A black belt is an indication of sound knowledge and technical competence in Taekwondo.
 That means you can achieve one irrespective of your age and physical ability.
 Starting with the white belt which is given to you at the beginners class there are ten steps to black belt.
 Each step has a discreet, manageable level of technical expertise and knowledge to learn.
 To get to black belt it will take just over three years approximately.
 The process is especially designed to enable you to become mentally and physically competent at Taekwondo.